rolancon/key-value/README.md

 ## Types

 So far we've only seen examples of the term type, which is a special case of the string type.
-For atoms and leaf nodes, however,  K-V also support types which are very similar to JSON types.
+For atomic values, however,  K-V also support types which are quite similar to JSON types.
 They are:
 - the **empty** type
 - the **boolean** type
 - the **number** type
 - the **string** type.

-The empty type has no syntactic encoding, but is basically denotated by an empty value:
+The empty type has no syntactic encoding, but is basically denotated by an empty value, and is basically the same as the empty string value:

     empty =